-If you feel you need personal counseling at any time, contact the ASU Counseling Center at 262-3180.
-The ASU Counseling Center provides free individual counseling to all currently enrolled students.
-The faculty members of the PSC Program strongly recommend that all counseling trainees experience personal counseling with a licensed professional counselor early in their professional development and at any time they experience personal stressors or difficulties.
-Seeking personal counseling is a self-care strategy that all counselors should rely on when needed.
-Faculty members may also make recommendations that students seek counseling services to address personal issues that are impacting a student's professional development.
+If you feel you need personal counseling at any time, contact the Appalachian State University Counseling Center at 828-262-3180.
+The Appalachian State University Counseling Center provides free individual counseling to all currently enrolled students.
+The faculty members of the PSC Program strongly recommends that all counseling trainees experience personal counseling with a licensed professional counselor early in their professional development and at any time they experience personal stressors or difficulties.
+Seeking personal counseling is a self-care strategy that all counseling services to address personal issues that are impacting a student's professional development.